JBGruber/LexisNexisTools/README.md

 [![Travis-CI Build Status](https://travis-ci.org/JBGruber/LexisNexisTools.svg?branch=master)](https://travis-ci.org/JBGruber/LexisNexisTools)

-My PhD supervisor once told me that everyone doing newspaper analysis starts by writing code to read in files from the LexisNexis newspaper archive.
+My PhD supervisor once told me that everyone doing newspaper analysis starts by writing code to read in files from the 'LexisNexis' newspaper archive.
 However, while I do recommend this excercise, not everyone has the time.
-This package takes TXT files downloaded from LexisNexis in most languages.
+This package takes TXT files downloaded from 'LexisNexis' in most languages.
 I you run into any issues, please file any issue report.

 Since this packages takes in txt files which are unstructured in the sense that